open-competency-library/software-development/engineering/defense/hackerdefense2.md

+---
+layout: default
+title: Defensive Defense 2
+parent: Defense
+nav_order: 2
+---
-# Hacker Defense Apprentice 2
+# Hacker Defense 2

 A developer who is able to create applications that are resistant to hacker attacks